pedrobenedetti/EEG-FeatExt/README.md

 # Flexible EEG Feature Extraction Pipeline

-A configurable Python pipeline for EEG feature extraction, developed from Pedro Benedetti's processing script.
+A configurable Python pipeline for EEG feature extraction.
 The project separates acquisition-specific preprocessing, experimental event definitions, feature estimators and exports.
 It is designed for an editable Python configuration and a regular VS Code workflow.